aptivate/kashana/README.rst

 Kashana
 =======

-Kashana is an open source logframe manangement tool for planning and evaluating projects, used and written by `Aptivate <http://aptivate.org/>`_.
+Kashana is an open source logframe management tool for planning and evaluating projects, used and written by `Aptivate <http://aptivate.org/>`_.

 Installation